ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

 **Docs:** https://www.vaultproject.io/docs/concepts/seal#seal-unseal

 - Vault starts in a sealed state, it doesn't know how to decrypt anything
-- Unsealing Vault provides plaintext key to decrypt it all
+- Unsealing Vault provides encryption key to decrypt data

-- Encryption keys
+#### Vault Encryption keys

 - **Encryption keys (keyring)**
   - Protects/Encrypts data written to storage backend
+  - Actively used on data
   - Stored on disk to storage backend
 - **Master key**
-    - Protects/Encrypts the encryption keys
+  - Protects/Encrypts the encryption keys (keyring)
   - Stored on disk to storage backend
 - **Unseal key**
   - Protects/Encrypts the master key
-    - Stored as **key shares** or on external service or device
+  - Stored as **key shares** or on external service or device with multiple individuals
   - Can be divided up in multiple keys, entered separately by different users
-    - Never stored by Vault
+  - _Never stored by Vault_

 > **Summary:** Vault data is encrypted using the encryption key in the keyring; the keyring is encrypted by the master key; and the master key is encrypted by the unseal key

 #### Vault Seal Options

-- Shamir secret sharing
+- Shamir Secret Sharing
   - Key shares - How many shares to split the unseal key into
   - Required threshold to unseal - Minimum number of shares to unseal
   - Configured at initialization (`vault operator init`)
   - Used for sensitive operations
+  - Manual user intervention required to unseal
 - Auto-unseal
   - Provided by some external service (HSM, Azure keyvault, AWS KMS, etc)
-  - Recovery key shares
+  - Uses recovery key shares
-  - To enable, set in config file, or environmental variable after initialization
+  - To enable this seal option, set in config file or environmental variable after initialization
   - Does not require human intervention
 - Seal Migration
   - Can convert either way `Shamir secret sharing <-> Auto-unseal`
   - Can be done through CLI or API

 ### Key Management

+This is performed after Vault has been installed, configured, and initialized.

 - **Rekey Unseal and Master Key**
   - Update unseal and master keys
   - Change seal settings
   - Considered a privileged operation
   - Will need unseal key shares
-  - `vault operator reky [OPTIONS] [KEY]`
+  - `vault operator rekey [OPTIONS] [KEY]`
   - Example: Change the number of key shares
     - Start the process: `vault operator rekey -init -key-shares=7 -key-threshold=5`
     - Continue process: `vault operator rekey`